YahyaYMB/YahyaYMB.github.io/index.md

 ### Who is Yahya Bilal?
 I am an aspiring engineering student, currently in high school, pursuing the field of Electical Engineering.

-Since I was young, I loved playing video games.
-This passion developed into a hobby of learning about computers.
-Overtime, my knowledge expanded and I realized a career in engineering is what I wanted.
-Solving problems and critical thinking were valuable skills I learned when I was younger that have transitioned into giving me the experience needed to make steps to become an engineer.

 [More Info](./AboutMe.html)

 ### Education